mckimmh/mckimmh.github.io/_posts/2023-10-04-pymc-bayesian-spectral-model.md

 ![arrival_rate](/assets/images/pymc_post/arrival_rate.png)
 {: refdef}

 We assume for this analysis that the source is a point.
-That is, it is very far away and is effectively a dot.
+That is, it is so far away that it shows up as a dot on the detector.
 As a consequence, all the incident photons would hit a single pixel, if it were not for something called the *Point Spread Function* (PSF).
 The effect of the PSF is that there is some probability that photons are actually recorded in neighbouring pixels.
-For example, it may be the case that the photons are recorded on a 3 by 3 grid of pixels, with the probability of the photons hitting each pixel given by the following diagram.
+For example, it may be the case that the photons are recorded on a 3 by 3 grid of pixels, with the probability that a photon is deflected onto a particular pixel given by some probability.

+The following diagram gives an example of a possible PSF.
+Here, for a centred astronomical source, the probability that an incident photon hits the central pixel is 0.9.
+The probability that a photon is deflected onto the top pixel is 0.015, onto the top-right pixel is 0.01, etc.

 {:refdef: style="text-align: center;"}
 ![psf](/assets/images/pymc_post/psf.png)
 {: refdef}

 The PSF creates categories of pixels; all pixels in the same category have the same probability that a photon gets deflected into that pixel.
-Let $$\boldsymbol{\pi}_{\text{PSF}}$$ be a vector, with $$\boldsymbol{\pi}_{\text{PSF}}(k)$$ the probability that a photon is recorded in a *single* pixel of category $$k$$, for $$k=1,\dots,K$$.
+Let $$\boldsymbol{\pi}_{\text{PSF}}$$ be a vector, with $$\boldsymbol{\pi}_{\text{PSF}}(k)$$ the probability that a photon is recorded in a *single* pixel of category $$k$$, for $$k=1,\dots,K$$ and $$K$$ the number of categories.
 For the example above, we have $$\boldsymbol{\pi}_{\text{PSF}} = [0.90, 0.015, 0.01]$$.
 For a single pixel in category $$k$$, the rate at which photons in each energy bin are recorded by the detector is

 $$
 \boldsymbol{\xi}^{(k)}(\boldsymbol{\theta}) = \boldsymbol{\pi}_{\text{PSF}}(k) \boldsymbol{\xi}(\boldsymbol{\theta}).
 $$

-Photons are not actually recorded in energy bins.
-Instead, photons are recorded in energy channels.
-There is a probabilistic mapping from bins to channels.
-The channels don't have a unit; for a photon to be recorded in channel $$i$$ is to say that it was recorded in the channel with index $$i$$.
-The mapping from bins to channels is given by a matrix $$\boldsymbol{M}$$ called the RMF.
+Another facet of the detector that we must take into account is that photons are not actually recorded in energy bins.
+Instead, a photon is recorded in an energy *channel*, which is proportional to the energy.
+There is a probabilistic mapping from bins to channels, expressed by a matrix $$\boldsymbol{M}$$ called the *RMF* (redistribution matrix file).
+Element $$\boldsymbol{M}_{i,j}$$ of the RMF matrix gives the probability that the photon is recorded in channel $$i$$, given that its energy is in bin $$j$$.
+The figure below visualises a typical RMF.

 {:refdef: style="text-align: center;"}
 ![rmf](/assets/images/pymc_post/rmf_xray_data_primer.png)
 {: refdef}
-*Example of a RMF, taken from "An X-ray Data Primer: What I Wish I Knew when Starting X-Ray Astronomy".*
+*Example of a RMF, taken from "An X-ray Data Primer: What I Wish I Knew when Starting X-Ray Astronomy".
+The probability of an energy bin being mapped to a channel is represented by colour.*

-The rate at which photons are recorded in each energy channel, for a single pixel in category $$k$$, is then
+The rate at which photons are recorded in each energy channel, for a single pixel in PSF category $$k$$, is then

 $$
 \boldsymbol{\mu}^{(k)} = \boldsymbol{M} \boldsymbol{\xi}^{(k)}.
 $$

-Finally, for $$\Delta_b$$ the width of the energy bins and $$\Delta_t$$ the length of time of the observation, the actual number of photons recorded has a Poisson distribuiton:
+Finally, for $$\Delta_b$$ the width of the energy bins and $$\Delta_t$$ the length of time of the observation, the actual number of photons recorded by a single pixel in PSF category $$k$$ has a Poisson distribution:

 $$
 \boldsymbol{Y}^{(k)} \sim \text{Poisson}(\Delta_b \Delta_t \boldsymbol{\mu}^{(k)}).
 $$

-A graphical represenation of the model is given in the figure below.
+A graphical representation of the model is given in the figure below.

 {:refdef: style="text-align: center;"}
 ![graphical_model](/assets/images/pymc_post/pileup_not_accounted_graph_model.png)